Drinking While Pregnant

 If a mother-to-be is struggling with alcohol dependency, there is often more to her situation.
 Addiction and pregnancy are both delicate topics.
 It is crucial to handle pregnant women who drink with care and compassion.

 If you or someone you know is struggling with alcohol addiction while pregnant, don’t wait to get help.
-Get in touch with a treatment provider to find counselors and addiction treatment today.
+Get in touch with a treatment provider today.